 Used to take advantage of search volumes for competitors, in a bid to tempt users to explore your site as an alternative.

-Used for targeting past website visitors with bespoke ad copy relevant to user behaviour and/or special offers to help close sales.
+Remarketing is used for targeting past website visitors with bespoke ad copy relevant to user behaviour and/or special offers to help close sales.

 Display ads appear on websites that are opted in to the Google Display Network (GDN).
 With the GDN, you can reach over 90% of internet users worldwide.
 Moreover, display ads allow you to target users with different goals in mind.
 For example: